The 2026 Agency Benchmarks Report is here!

 • Limited visual noise and more white space

-AgencyAnalytics makes this easier because your report template can be reused and standardized, so you’ll ensure consistency without rebuilding every month.
+AgencyAnalytics makes this easier because your report template can be reused and standardized, so you’ll get consistency without rebuilding every month.

 Organic traffic and engagement show where visitors are coming from and how they’re interacting with the site.
 Metrics like sessions, bounce rate, and engagement time help tie SEO performance to real user behavior.

-2) Data storytelling: Don’t just show metrics, explain them
+Data storytelling: don’t just show metrics, explain them

-The guide calls out a key point: Great reporting goes beyond showing what changed.
-It explains what it means and why it matters.
+Great reporting goes beyond showing what changed.
+It explains what the change means and why it matters.
+That includes:

 • Leading with a report summary